geochaval/BabyLM/README.md

 ## TODO

 - Get the Dataset.
-Encyclopedia Britannica. ([url](https://en.wikisource.org/wiki/1911_Encyclop%C3%A6dia_Britannica))
+Encyclopedia Britannica. ([url](https://en.wikisource.org/wiki/1911_Encyclop%C3%A6dia_Britannica)) or BNC
-- Simulate the Baby Llama.
+- Simulate the Baby Llama or LTG-BERT.

+### Opinions
+I think starting from LTG-BERT paper in general is easier and has room for more testings and variations.
+Also getting the dataset should be easier

 ## Outline